 Discover the sights of Hanoi.
-First stop at the Ho Chi Minh Quarter and an external visit of Ho Chi Minh's Mausoleum, followed by the Humble House on Stilts and the One Pillar Pagoda.
+Visit the Ho Chi Minh Quarter for an insight into the Vietnam War.
+Visit the Humble House on Stilts, where Ho Chi Minh lived in the grounds of the Presidential Palace, and see his Mausoleum in Ba Dinh Square.

 This evening, sit back and enjoy the Quintessence of Tonkin, a cultural celebration of northern Vietnamese history.